hpc/pavilion2/docs/plugins/schedulers.rst

 3. A 'cancel' method, to cancel a given job id.
 4. A '_get_alloc_nodes' method, to get the list of nodes in an allocation that Pavilion is currently running under.
+5. An 'available' method, to tell Pavilion if your scheduler can be used at all.

 Advanced schedulers must also override the following.
 They are fully documented in the 'pavilion.schedulers.advanced.SchedulerPluginAdvanced' class.